zackriya/meetily-outreach-emails/meetily-email-draft-individual.md

 Book a 20-minute call: [Link](https://cal.com/meetily/30min)

-Your 14-day trial gives you full access — feel free to ping me in case of anything.
+Your 14-day trial gives you full access.
+Please feel free to ping me in case of anything.

 Sandeep
 Co-founder, Meetily